 Snowy owl pictures might seem a bit new on my art photography website, as I haven’t had much opportunity to create snowy owl images.
-I was able to shoot these images during my last trip to Canada.
+I was able to shoot these images during my last trip to Canada, and I was able to get white owl images.
 The chance became available, so I needed to take it.
 I was expecting the weather to be cold when taking snowy white owl pictures and also unforgiving as usual.
 No one flies to Canada hoping for the tropics.
 No tropical birds around where I’m going, only white owls in flight.
 It wasn’t as bad as I had braced myself for, just a cool -30°F. My guide and I trekked out into the snowy treeless tundra where we could find the owls.
 In these white fields, their immaculate feathers blend them perfectly.

 • 17.5 x 26.25 in / Edition of 20

 • 23.5 x 35.25 in / Edition of 20

 • 35.5 x 53.25 in / Edition of 20

 • 43.5 x 65.25 in / Edition of 10

 If anything these beautiful snowy owls look like lumps of snow, that may suddenly fly away.
 When in flight, the blue sky offers a contrast that makes them impossible to miss and results in beautiful snowy owl images.
 If you’ve spotted one and gotten the hang of what you’re looking for, it’s like a game of Where’s Waldo.

 Our large collection of Snowy Owl Photos and white owl images Premium High Res Pictures is not just art, it creates awareness of these stunning owls.